TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- The physical shape editor simply specifies the default shape
+	- This shape overrides what would be shown with the standard in-world geometry editor

 - If we have just a single entity selected, check for available operations
 	- Or entities of the same type
 		- e.g. disable resizing on weapons and complex objects